 Mobile Assistant does not limit your dictation time per call.
 Monthly subscriptions include 1,000 lines (approximately 100 minutes) of dictation time per month.
 There is a 15 cents per line charge above 1,000 lines of dictation per month.
 Annual subscriptions include 3,000 lines (approximately 100 minutes) of dictation time per quarter.
 There is a 15 cents per line charge above 3,000 lines of dictation per quarter.

-Mobile Assistant is intended for notes, memoranda and to record common business data.
+Mobile Assistant is intended for an individual to speak notes, memoranda and to record common business data.
+Multi-speaker dictation is not allowed.
 Our service is not intended as a legal or medical transcription service unless the user has signed up for a legal or medical subscription.
 The dictation of short notes and memoranda is an appropriate use of Mobile Assistant.
 Dictating numerous multiple-page or highly complex documents is not.
-If we find that a subscriber is dictating a large number of documents that exceeds these boundaries, as interpreted by Mobile Assistant, we reserve the right to offer the change to a line rate dictation plan or to terminate such a subscriber’s account.
+If we find that a subscriber is dictating a large number of documents that exceeds these boundaries, or has more than one speaker dictating, as interpreted by Mobile Assistant, we reserve the right to offer the change to a line rate dictation plan or to terminate such a subscriber’s account.

 If you choose to use Mobile Assistant, we will require you to provide contact and identity information, billing information, and other Personal Information as indicated on the Site.
 We do not sell or rent your Personal Information to third parties for their marketing purposes without your explicit consent.
 The information that we gather from you through the Site enables us to provide, maintain and improve the Site and the Services, personalize your experience, process your requests, which includes the following information: